History of Phitsanulok province: Ayutthaya period

 The Ayutthaya period was the era of chief historical importance for Phitsanulok.
 By this era, the city of Phitsanulok had become a major urban center, specializing in porcelain production, and in addition, Phitsanulok's grand temples built along a major strategic waterway had transformed the city into a great cultural center.
 In 1461, Ayutthayan King Boromma Trailokanat (1448-1488), accompanied by more than 2,000 followers attended Wat Chula Manee, where he became the first king to have been ordained as a monk, a tradition that has continued on to present-day Thailand.
 The Ayutthaya period was also marked with war, as the competing kingdoms of the region, now growing more and more modern and capable, were competing for both survival, and for control over larger territories.
 In both 1459 and 1460, the kingdom of Lanna, a buffer state between the kingdoms of Ayutthaya and Burma, attempted twice to besiege the city of Phitsanulok, although both times Phitsanulok prevailed in maintaining its sovereignty.

 Phitsanulok as the Capital of Ayutthaya Kingdom

 Phitsanulok reached the peak of its historical import in 1463, when King Trailokanat moved the capital of the Ayutthaya kingdom to the city to strengthen the northern boundary of the kingdom.
+The move joined Chainat and Song Khwae inside a single wall, and Trailokanat held court there until his death in 1488.
+Under the Palace Law the governorship of Phitsanulok was reserved for the Royal Scion, the son of the principal queen, and a run of Suphannaphum princes went from the viceroyalty there to the throne at Ayutthaya.
+Joao de Barros, writing in the 1550s from traders' reports, described a northern Siamese kingdom he called Chaumua, distinct from the southern one.
 During Trailokanat's reign, Phitsanulok witnessed the construction of Wat Ratchaburana and Wat Nang Phaya.
 Around 1488, King Trailokanat's successor Boromma Racha III moved the capital of the Ayutthaya Kingdom from Phitsanulok back to Ayutthaya.